The Factum Foundation is pleased to announce that it is displaying some of its recent projects at Masterpiece Fair, 30th June-6th July.

-To know more about the Foundation, read the new book explaining the aims and work being carried out in collaboration with Factum Arte.
+To know more about the Foundation, read the book explaining the aims and work being carried out in collaboration with Factum Arte.

-© Copyright 2014
+© Copyright 2016

 Aviso Legal.
 LOPD